run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 Run the training workload by using the "elastic" flag:

-*   When launching the job with the [runai submit](../cli-reference/runai-submit.md) command use `--elastic`
+*   When launching the Job with the [runai submit](../cli-reference/runai-submit.md) command use `--elastic`
-*   When launching a job via YAML code, use the label "elastic" with the value "true"
+*   When launching a Job via YAML code, use the label "elastic" with the value "true"

 For additional information on how to run elastic training workloads, see the following [quickstart](../../Walkthroughs/walkthrough-elasticity/).

 ## Limitations

 *   Elasticity currently works with Keras-based or PyTorch-based deep learning code only.
-*   Any training job using Run:AI is subject to pause/resume episodes.
+*   Any training Job using Run:AI is subject to pause/resume episodes.
 Elasticity may increase these episodes, making it even more important to make your code resilient.
 Take care to [save checkpoints](../best-practices/Saving-Deep-Learning-Checkpoints.md) in your code and have your code resume from the latest checkpoint rather than start from the beginning.

 ## See Also